nicoloserafino/sarcinello-chatbot/README.md

 A javascript bot

-This is a FORK of the projecy by LIOUH (http://liouh.com/bot/)
+This is a FORK of the project by LIOUH (http://liouh.com/bot/)

 ### Library Dependencies